 My laboratory studies the biology of brain tumors with the goal of developing novel therapeutics for the treatment of malignant brain tumors and translating that research into clinical trials.
 Currently we are studying a variety of different protein pathways that we hypothesize to be important players in glioblastoma formation and growth.
 Using retrovirus to modulate gene expression in both primary and immortalized glial tumor cells we have identified a group of kinases that are important in glial tumorigenesis called casein kinase 2 (CK2).
 In particular we demonstrated that one isoform, CK2alpha, can enhance tumorigenic phenotypes as well as maintain glial cancer stem cells making it an important player in brain tumor biology.
 In addition, we are studying tumor suppressors that be used to help treat gliblastoma patients.
 One interesting candidate we have identified is Ikaros (IKZF1).
 IKZF1 was previously found to be involved in leukemia, but we demonstrate for the first time that it may be involved in other cancers including brain tumors.
 By understanding the biology behind how brain tumors occur we will help develop novel and more efficacious treatments for treating this deadly disease.

-The Neural Prosthetics Translational Laboratory (NPTL) conducts research aimed at providing clinically useful neural prostheses for people with paralysis.
-Our eventual goal is to extract signals recorded from surgically implanted brain electrodes to provide accurate, high speed control of computer cursors and assistive technologies such as robotic arms.
-Our current projects are focused on improving neurally-directed computer cursor control and interface design; analyzing and utilizing possible control signals from electrocorticography (ECoG) in patients with epilepsy; evaluating stability of control signals from intracortical electrodes; and the development of wireless systems which will enable the next generation of neural prosthetic devices.
+The Stanford Neural Prosthetics Translational Laboratory (NPTL) conducts research aimed at developing clinically useful neural prostheses for people with paralysis.
+Our eventual goal is to extract signals recorded from surgically implanted brain electrodes to provide accurate, high-speed, and robust control of computer cursors and other assistive technologies such as robotic arms.
+Our current projects are focused on improving communication rates provided by neurally-directed computer cursor control; combining high degree-of-freedom control signals decoded from the brain with advances in robotics to control a robotic arm; and the development of wireless systems which will enable the next generation of neural prosthetic devices.
 We make extensive use of our close relationship with the Stanford Neural Prosthetics Systems Laboratory (NPSL), allowing us to benefit from tools and technologies developed in NPSL's pre-clinical research.

 In adult human brain development, neurogenesis ceases at birth and the vast majority of areas in the adult mammalian brain no longer produce new neurons, even in the face of debilitating injury or disease.
 However, there are distinct exceptions to the rule.
 In rodents and humans, the hippocampus is one of the few areas where neurogenesis continues through adult life.
 Among other roles, the hippocampus is most well known as the area of the brain that mediates short-term learning and memory.
 Hippocampal function is affected in many diseases with grave human consequences.
 The two most common presentations of this dysfunction are memory deficits that accompany Alzheimer's disease and major depressive disorders.
 The fact that the addition/replacement of neurons uniquely occurs in the hippocampus suggests that neurogenesis itself plays a useful role within a pre-existing neural network.
 However, the mechanisms that regulate this process are not understood.
 Our research examines regions of adult brain where neurogenesis occurs to understand how the brain regulates and utilizes this ability to add or replace neurons.